 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C.
 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."

 The University may disclose, without consent, "directory" information.
-Southern Connecticut State University identifies directory information in its 2014 –2015 University Catalog to include: student's name, address, telephone number, dates of attendance, class standing, academic major and degree (s) earned.
+Southern Connecticut State University identifies directory information to include: student's name, address, telephone number, dates of attendance, class standing, academic major and degree (s) earned.
 Additional information that is also considered directory information includes participation in officially recognized activities and sports, the weight and height of members of an athletic team and any awards received.

 SCSU eligible students have the right to inspect and review their education records maintained by the school.
 The University is not required to provide copies of records unless, for reasons such as great distance, it is impossible for eligible students to review the records.
 The University may charge a fee for copies.

 Eligible students have the right to request that a school correct a record that they believe to be inaccurate or misleading.
 If the school decides not to amend the record, the eligible student then has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the eligible student has the right to place a statement with the record setting forth his or her view about the contested information.